 Motions or Amendments to proposed Resolutions moved from the floor.

 b.
-The President may rule that action on a motion from the floor be deferred for consideration at a meeting of the ExCom which shall take place before the meeting terminates.
+The President may rule that action on a motion from the floor be deferred for consideration at a meeting of the IPSO ExCom which shall take place before the meeting terminates.

-On election or appointment to the Executive Committee, it is emphasized that each Member is then regarded as an Officer and a representative of IPSO and not of the officer’s own local Society.

-It is the Executive Committee who carries out the day-to-day business of IPSO on its behalf, wherever possible,
+The Executive Committee of IPSO will henceforth be composed of the following 12 Elected Officers: President/President Elect; three (3) Vice-Presidents/three (3) Vice-President Elects; Treasurer, Treasurer Elect; Editor, and Editor Elect.
+On election or appointment to the Executive Committee, it is emphasized that each member is then regarded as an officer and a representative of IPSO, and not of the officer’s own local society.
+The IPSO Executive Committee carries out the day-to-day business of IPSO on its behalf, wherever possible,

 relevant or necessary, in consultation with the IPSO members.

-By April 1 (in the year of the IPSO Congress), each Vice-President (with the help of the regional IPSO Representatives) writes to all IPSO Representatives in their region, requesting nominations.
+Each Vice-President (with the help of the regional IPSO Representatives) writes to all IPSO Representatives in their region, requesting nominations.
 They shall inform the current Vice-President and Vice-President-Elect of that region of their interest before the elections.

-(d) Central Treasurer
+(d) Treasurer Elect

-B. Formal bids for nomination shall include:
+B. Formal bids for nomination shall include

 - A statement by the proposed nominee, indicating their willingness to serve through the end of their term, regardless of whether or not they graduate during their term of office.

-For all other Officer the term of Office is four (4) years.
-Two years as President-elect / Vice-President-elect, and two (2) years as President / Vice-President.The maximum term for each Officer is four (4) years.
+For all IPSO ExCom officers the term of office is four (4) years.
+Two (2) years as President Elect /

-6. Voting for Officers
+6. Voting for IPSO ExCom Officers

-(a) President-Elect, Vice-President-Elect, Treasurer and Editor
+(a) President Elect, Vice-President Elect, Treasurer Elect and Editor Elect

-2. When two (2) candidates are nominated, a simple majority of the vote’s cast shall decide.
+2. When two (2) candidates are nominated, a simple majority of the votes cast shall decide.